exavolt/exavolt.github.io/content/posts/git-reroot/index.md

 - `X` is the commit you want to be as the new first commit
 - `H` is the head, i.e., latest commit

+> Note: I recommend to delete all but `master` branch before we start the operation.

 We will need to get the commits

 - `ORev` is the commit of `O` -- use the command `git rev-list --max-parents=0 HEAD`